Recovery Guarantees for Distributed-OMP: PROOFS

 where $j^{(m)}$ is defined in Eq. \eqref{eq:m_picks_j}.

 Since $\E\left[ \vv_j \right]=\sum_m p_j^{(m)}$, it suffices to bound the probability $p_j^{(m)}$.
-For ease of presentation, we first derive these bounds for the case $K=1$ in Section \ref{sec:proof1}, and then extend them for the general case $K\geq 1$ in Section \ref{sec:proofK}.
+For ease of presentation, we first derive these bounds for the case $K=1$ in Section \ref{sec:K1}, and then extend them to the general case $K\geq 1$ in Section \ref{sec:proofK}.